waggle-sensor/waggle-docs/docs/tutorials/edge-apps/3-testing-an-edge-app.md

 * [requirements.txt](https://github.com/waggle-sensor/edge-app-template/blob/main/requirements.txt): Python dependencies.
 * [Dockerfile](https://github.com/waggle-sensor/edge-app-template/blob/main/Dockerfile): Build instructions.

-If you made any changes to your `main.py` from part 2, feel free to commit and push any of your own changes, otherwise we will use the example from the template for the remainer of the tutorial.
+If you made any changes to your `main.py` from part 2, feel free to commit and push any of your own changes, otherwise we will use the example from the template for the rest of the tutorial.

 ## Building our app

-Now that we have access to a node, go ahead and clone your repo to `app-tutorial` and cd into it:
+Now that we've setup node access, ssh to the node then clone and cd into your `app-tutorial` repo:

 ```sh
 git clone https://github.com/username/app-tutorial